termitehuegel/web-programming-demo-project/demo-project-backend/README.md

 ## Build

-Inorder to build this part of the project run `mvn clean install`.
+Inorder to build this part of the project run `mvn clean install` in this directory.
 The output can be found under the `/target/` directory.

 ## Running